Information about Carbamazepine

 Q. Can the use of Carbamazepine lead to weight gain?
 If yes, how can it be managed?

-Yes, Carbamazepine commonly causes weight gain due to increase in appetite.
+Yes, Carbamazepine commonly causes weight gain due to an increase in appetite.
 You can manage your weight by eating a healthy diet, consuming low calorie food and including more vegetables and fruits in your diet.
-Regular physical exercise will be very helpful.
+Also, regular physical exercise will be very helpful.

 Q. Can the use of Carbamazepine affect my sex life?

 Though rare but Carbamazepine may cause decreased sexual desire.
 It may also impair male fertility as it may reduce sperm count and/or motility.
 Consult your doctor if you develop these symptoms.